Economics (ECON)

 ECON 616 Experimental Economics and Game Theory (Units: 3)

-Prerequisites: Upper-division standing; ECON 301 and MATH 226; or permission of the instructor.
+Prerequisites: Upper-division standing; ECON 301 and either MATH 108 or MATH 110 or MATH 226 or DS 110; or permission of the instructor.

 Introduction to the part of the economic theory that explores strategic interactions among economic agents.
 Game theory is used in the analysis of a number of socioeconomic situations.